 It has been 10 years and many moves since this birth, but what did I chose to do?
 Out of Lisa’s suggestions, I did not feel one perfect fit, it more depended on how fit I felt.
 I would listen to the woman.
 I then assessed where I was emotionally and professionally.
 And then I would act accordingly.

 Six months after Marie’s birth, I got an inquiry from a woman who had this practitioner.
 “This is our first baby.
-We have Dr. P., and we would really love to have you help us through this experience.”
+We have Dr. P., and we would really love to have your help through this experience.”

 Guess what?
 I said “Yes.”